-The first of two passages in the New Testament that gives us a clue as to the precise timing of the marriage of Mary and Joseph is found in Luke.
-Here is the text,
+The first of two passages in the New Testament that give us a clue as to the timing of the marriage of Mary and Joseph are found in Luke.

-This means that they were married sometime after Jesus was born.
+This means that they were married, including a wedding ceremony, and then had sexual intercourse sometime after Jesus was born.
+According to Jewish custom a couple was technically married until they consummated the marriage.
 For a description of a Jewish wedding visit Wedding At Cana.
 The most recent information about the timing of Jesus’ birth suggests that He was probably born about 2 B.C.

-Therefore, May and Joseph were probably married in 2 B.C.
+Therefore, May and Joseph were probably married about 2 B.C. after Christ was born.

 The Virgin Birth of Christ